 Tripods and monopods tend to be pricey.
-They can easily reach into three figures and beyond.
-But are the best tripods and monopods for professional photographers always the most expensive?
+They can easily cost you hundreds, if not thousands of dollars.
+But do the best tripods and monopods always have to be the most expensive?

 [ExpertPhotography is supported by readers.
 Product links on ExpertPhotography are referral links.
 If you use one of these and buy something we make a little bit of money.
 Need more info?
 See how it all works here.]